Ricardosgeral/relier/README.md

     bturb = 1413.289

     [other]
-    lastip = 193.136.108.75         # This parameter is not editable.
+    lastip = 193.136.108.75         # This parameter is not editable!
 It's an indication of the server IP in the last test